 March 11, 2019: The decision to certify the Waterbury Hydroelectric Project is final.
 No appeals were received during the appeal period which closed on March 8, 2019.
 The certification term for the Project is from November 16, 2018 through November 15, 2023 with an opportunity to extend the term to November 15, 2026.

 February 6, 2019: On February 5, 2019, the Low Impact Hydropower Institute (LIHI) preliminarily approved Low Impact Certification for the Waterbury Hydroelectric Project, with the following conditions:

-- Condition 1: Upon completion of the current water year under Stage II operations (Oct.
+- Partially Satisfied 2019.
+Condition 1: Upon completion of the current water year under Stage II operations (Oct.
 1, 2018 – Sep.
 30, 2019), the facility Owner shall provide a report to VANR and LIHI that documents run of river compliance, adjustments made over the monitoring period, and recommendations for any additional refinement and/or monitoring needed to ensure compliance.
-The report shall be provided by December 31, 2019.
+The report shall be provided by December 31, 2019 (completed).
 Thereafter, the facility Owner shall provide annual status summaries of run-of-river operations in annual compliance submittals to LIHI.